AllStarLink/ASL3-Manual/docs/adv-topics/echolink.md

 There are other settings in `echolink.conf` that you can adjust as necessary.
 See the [`echolink.conf`](../config/echolink_conf.md) page for more information.

 ### Completing Setup
-Once you have configured your [`echolink.conf`](../config/echolink_conf.md), don't forget to restart Asterisk with `sudo systemctl restart Asterisk` to effect the changes.
+Once you have configured your [`echolink.conf`](../config/echolink_conf.md), don't forget to restart Asterisk with `sudo systemctl restart asterisk.service` to effect the changes.
 Within a few minutes, the node should show up on [https://echolink.org/logins.jsp](https://echolink.org/logins.jsp).

-## Aditional rpt.conf Configuration Options
+## Additional rpt.conf Configuration Options
 There are additional configuration options in [`rpt.conf`](../config/rpt_conf.md) that customize how your EchoLink node interacts with your AllStarLink node.
 These options are:

 * [`eannmode=`](../config/rpt_conf.md#eannmode)